Integrations in Multiple Regions

 section in your YAML.

-Your integration is made of flows, steps, config variables, and some other metadata, and can be represented as a YAML file.
+Your integration consists of flows, steps, config variables, and additional metadata, and can be represented as a YAML file.
 When a YAML file is imported, the Prismatic API attempts to match flows and config variables in the YAML with flows and config variables in the existing integration.
 If a match is found, the existing config variable or flow will remain.
 If no match is found, a new config variable or flow will be created and the old flow or config variable will be removed.

-This presents problems if you want to rename flows or config variables in your YAML definition:
+This creates problems when you want to rename flows or config variables in your YAML definition:

 - If you rename a flow, the Prismatic API will not be able to match the flow in the YAML with a flow in the existing integration, and will create a new flow and delete the old one.
-Your integration will functionally be the same, but the flow's ID behind the scenes will be different.
+Your integration will function identically, but the flow's ID will be different.
 Instances of your integration will be assigned new webhook URLs for the renamed flow when the instance is updated to the latest integration version.
 Different webhook URLs can cause issues if you already have webhooks configured using the old flow's URL.

 To ensure that the Prismatic API matches the flow or config variable in the YAML with the flow or config variable in the existing integration, you should include a renameAttributes